 The project site is located on the back portion of the City of Carpinteria Beach.
-Public access is available along the entire approximately 1,450 ft. length of the project area.
-The proposed project involves the construction of an approximately 12 ft. high sand berm immediately seaward of the existing residential development and public street ends located on site.
-The crest of the proposed berm will not extend above 18 ft. in elevation above mean sea level (approximately only 12 ft. above the typical ground elevation of the sandy beach).
+Public access is available along the entire approximately 1,440 ft. length of the project area.
+The proposed project involves the construction of a sand berm immediately seaward of the existing residential development and public street ends located on site.
+The crest of the proposed berm will not extend above 18 ft. in elevation above mean sea level (approximately 12 ft. above the typical ground elevation of the sandy beach).

-The proposed berm would result in some limited temporary adverse effects to public access and views.
+The proposed berm will result in some limited temporary adverse effects to public access and views.
 Beachgoers will be required to traverse the sand berm, approximately 12 ft. higher than the elevation of the backbeach, in order to access the beach.
-However, the Commission notes that access over the proposed berm will not be blocked or result in an impassable barrier for the average beachgoer.
-In addition, the City creates "ramped" areas to the top of the berm at several of the public street ends and parking lots in order to facilitate public access.
-Public views of the beach from public viewing areas located along city streets would be limited by the proposed berm.
-However, the proposed project is temporary in nature and includes removal of the berm in the following spring.
-In order to ensure that any potential adverse effects to public views and access are minimized, Special Condition Two (2) has been required to ensure that the berm is removed prior to Memorial Day 2001, unless additional time is allowed by the Executive Director for good reason.
-Removal of the berm would involve redistributing sand seaward of the berm and restoring the beach to its pre-development profile.
+However, the Commission notes that access over the proposed berm will not be blocked or result in an impassable barrier for the average beachgoer, and that the berm will not fully occupy the sandy beach.
+Beach area will be available for pass/repass and recreation, with the possible exception of winter periods when storm wave attack steepens the beach profile and erodes the face of the berm.
+These conditions would be of a temporary nature only.
+In addition, the City constructs "ramped" areas to the top of the berm at several of the public street ends and parking lots in order to facilitate public access.

+Public views of the beach from public viewing areas located along city streets will be limited by the proposed berm.
+However, the proposed project is temporary in nature and includes removal of the berm each spring.
+In order to ensure that any potential adverse effects to public views and access are minimized, Special Condition Two (2) has been required to ensure that the berm is removed each year prior to Memorial Day, unless additional time is allowed by the Executive Director for good reason.
+Removal of the proposed berm involves redistributing sand seaward of the berm and restoring the beach to its pre-development profile.

-Therefore, the Commission finds that the proposed project, as conditioned, is consistent with Sections 30210, 30211, and 30251 of the Coastal Act.
+Therefore, for the reasons set forth above, the Commission finds that the proposed project, as conditioned, is consistent with Sections 30210, 30211, and 30251 of the Coastal Act.